Connecticut Military and Veterans Benefits

 Learn more about TRICARE Reserve Select

-Medical Benefits and Workers Compensation for Connecticut National Guard Service Members on State Active Duty: Under the Connecticut Worker’s Compensation Laws, National Guard Service members serving on state active duty receive full coverage for injuries that occur in the line of duty and are eligible for workers compensation if temporarily or permanently disabled.
+Medical Benefits and Workers Compensation for Connecticut National Guard Service Members on State Active Duty: Under the Connecticut Worker’s Compensation Laws, National Guard Service members full coverage for injuries that occur in the line of duty and are eligible for workers compensation if temporarily or permanently disabled.

 Learn more about Medical Benefits and Workers Compensation for Connecticut National Guard Service Members on State Active Duty